learn-co-curriculum/backbone-basic-views/README.md

 * [What is a view?](https://cdnjs.com/libraries/backbone.js/tutorials/what-is-a-view/)

-<a href='https://learn.co/lessons/backbone-basic-views' data-visibility='hidden'>View this lesson on Learn.co</a>
+<p data-visibility='hidden'>View <a href='https://learn.co/lessons/backbone-basic-views' title='Intro to Backbone Views'>Intro to Backbone Views</a> on Learn.co and start learning to code for free.</p>